intrinio/java-sdk/docs/OptionsApi.md

     OptionsApi optionsApi = new OptionsApi();

-    String identifier = "null"; // String | The Intrinio ID or code of the options contract to request prices for.
+    String identifier = "identifier_example"; // String | The Intrinio ID or code of the options contract to request prices for.
     String startDate = "2019-01-01"; // String | Return option contract prices on or after this date.
     String endDate = "2019-12-31"; // String | Return option contract prices on or before this date.
     Integer pageSize = 100; // Integer | The number of results to return